vats0n/ArduinoBTCar/README.md

 # ArduinoBTCar

-Obstacle Avoiding Smart Car with Arduino that can be controlled using Voice
+Obstacle Avoiding Smart Car with Arduino

-Code to upload to Arduino is given

-Can control with Voice using BT Voice Control for Arduino App on PlayStore
+Can control with Voice using BT Voice Control for Arduino App on PlayStore, if BT Code is incorporated into existing code